ethanyanjiali/penny-api/README.md

 download the instance config for the app.
 Next, docker will build a new image for the project, login with GCP JSON key, then push to gcr.io (Google Container Registry)

-If you need to deploy manually
+If you need to deploy manually:
 1. Make sure Docker is installed
 0. Make sure `gcloud` is also installed
 0. Build the image